 Getting a Copy of Your Birth Certificate

-If you were born outside the U.S., you will need to visit the U.S. Department of State’s website.
-Their website has a list of the authorities that issue birth certificates in each country, plus the current fee and steps to get an official copy.
+• Born outside the U.S.: Visit the U.S. Department of State’s website, which lists the authorities that issue birth certificates in each country, the current fees, and the steps to request an official copy.

-To find your country, just click on the first letter of your country’s name, choose your country, and look for the “Birth, Death, Burial Certificates” tab.
-That’s where you’ll find the info you need.
+To locate your country’s instructions, click on the first letter of your country’s name, select your country, and check the “Birth, Death, Burial Certificates” tab for detailed guidance.

-If the information for your country says that birth certificates are “unavailable” or “nonexistent,” you will need to get your birth certificate directly from the issuing authority in your country of birth.
+If your country’s records indicate that birth certificates are “unavailable” or “nonexistent,” you will need to obtain the certificate directly from the issuing authority in your country of birth.

 Certificate of Non-Availability

-You do not need to worry if your birth certificate doesn’t meet the requirements.
-You can still move forward with your application for permanent residency by submitting it with secondary evidence.
-If your birth certificate is unavailable, you will need to prove it to immigration officials.
-It’s not enough to just say you lost the original.
+Even if your birth certificate doesn’t meet standard requirements, you can still move forward with your permanent residency application by providing secondary evidence.
+If the original document is unavailable, you will need to prove it to USCIS.

 What Counts as Secondary Evidence?